rl1987/trickster.dev/tricksterblog/content/post/how-to-download-embedded-videos.md

 [download] Destination: WEBINAR - NO ENCORE-401113675.fhls-fastly_skyfire_sep-2762.mp4
 ```

 However, you may want to download multiple embedded videos.
-Our second example is [Drop Service Mafia course page](https://dropservicemafia.com/free-course/) with multiple Youtube videos that we may want download to have something to watch during that inter-continental flight that people will be taking when Bali finally opens.
+Our second example is [Drop Service Mafia course page](https://dropservicemafia.com/free-course/).
+There's multiple Youtube videos we may want downloaded to have something to watch during an inter-continental flight that people will be taking when Bali finally re-opens.

 The first video is MP4 file embedded via `<video>` tag and can be downloaded with curl or wget.